EmreAdabag/Poko-the-big-red-bot/README.md

 ToDo:
+should be fixed - stupid bug that breaks tournaments: CONNECT_LOGIN_INFO is within the lsit, not top level -little thing to show relevant hands should be fixed -how do rebuys work ( PLAY_BUYIN_INFO? probabaly not)

 tournament
-changing tables
+-changing tables
-display player IDs on tournament mode

 cash
 --------------------------------------------------
 - side pots

--how do rebuys work ( PLAY_BUYIN_INFO?)
--card shows for showdowns
--display hands played
+low prio:
 -multiple table functionality

-low prio:

 CO_SELECT_REQ               indicates your turn